evmos/evmos/docs/protocol/telemetry.md

 # Telemetry

-Gather relevant insights about the Evmos application and modules with custom metrics and telemetry. {synopsis}
+Gather relevant insights about the Evoblock application and modules with custom metrics and telemetry. {synopsis}

 To understand how to use the metrics below, please refer to the [Cosmos SDK telemetry documentation](https://docs.cosmos.network/master/core/telemetry.html).